agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 Where:

--   literal, text that we want to set as the caption for the “next” button.
+-   literal, text that we want to set as the caption for the *next* button.

-The result will be immediately updated on AgileDialogs “Next” button, showing the new caption:
+The result will be immediately updated on AgileDialogs *Next* button, showing the new caption:

 ![](../media/AgileDialogsDesignGuide/JavaScriptExtensions_31.png)